Multi-modal Machine Learning in Engineering Design: A Review and Future Directions: Introduction

-In engineering design, multiple data modes are often used together to represent a design, such as sketches with textual descriptions and prototypes with tabular, verbal, or textual descriptions.
-Design representation evolves across different design stages, from more abstract formats to more detailed formats.
-Through experimental studies, researchers have suggested that adopting different representation modes at different design stages can enable a fluent exploration process~\cite{Veisz2012Computer-aidedStudy, BABAPOUR2014MediaEducation}.
-Despite the wide usage of multiple modalities in design practice, most ML applications supporting design research are unimodal.
-MMML, being able to capture the complementarity and alignment between different modalities, has great potential for a more comprehensive AI-based comprehension of designs.
-This may enable more accurate design evaluation to reduce the human efforts needed for manual assessment.
-Furthermore, MMML allows for cross-modal syntheses, such as text-to-image and image-to-shape generation, facilitating design exploration.
+In engineering design, multiple data modes are combined to represent designs, such as sketches with textual descriptions or prototypes with parametric and verbal information.
+The choice of design representation evolves across design stages, transitioning from abstract formats to detailed formats.
+Employing different representation modes at different stages enables a smooth exploration process~\cite{Veisz2012Computer-aidedStudy, BABAPOUR2014MediaEducation}.
+While multiple modalities are commonly used in design practice, most ML applications supporting design research focus on unimodal approaches.
+MMML holds great potential for comprehensive AI-driven design comprehension.
+This could lead to more accurate design evaluation, reducing the manual effort required for assessment.
+Additionally, MMML enables cross-modal syntheses, such as text-to-image and image-to-shape generation, facilitating design exploration.